emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Just a clone of Rive with less features and players. ⚠️
 1. Has built in subs for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Has watchlists and continue watching, but you can't sync them across devices. ⚠️
+1. Has watch lists and continue watching, but you can't sync them across devices. ⚠️
 1. Has collection and search filters, but more content discoverability options would be nice. ⚠️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️